 1. Let there be light

 One of the main reasons people decide to keep windows naked is to allow the full amount of available light to flow in.
-This Amsterdam home shows off a stunning all-white aesthetic (give or take the odd dab of colour), without curtains or blinds detracting from the clean, streamlined window.
-And when your kitchen window looks out on lush greenery, why hide it?
+Show off a stunning all-white kitchen aesthetic without curtains or blinds detracting from your clean, streamlined window.
+And if your kitchen window looks out on lush greenery, why hide it?

 3. Don’t spoil your view

-Blinds and curtains would only interrupt the view outside of this bright and modern entertainer’s kitchen.
-The banks of white cabinets frame a long horizontal glass backsplash that allows the cook to enjoy the tranquil verdant view.
-See more kitchen splashback ideas to see some alternative options too.
+Blinds and curtains can sometimes interrupt the view, especially if you have a modern entertainer’s kitchen.
+But kitchen cabinets framing horizontal glass splashbacks allow the cook to enjoy a tranquil verdant view.
+See more kitchen splashback ideas for alternative options too.

 4. Use the windowsills for decor

 When you don’t have curtains or blinds in your kitchen window, you can make the most of the unobstructed windowsill space for styling.
-This bare, almost monastic kitchen leaves the windows unadorned so they allow in all the light, and takes advantage of the sill space for cookbooks and small decorative items.
+For a bare, almost monastic kitchen, leave windows unadorned so they allow in all the light, and takes advantage of the sill space for cookbooks and small decorative items.
 If you’re looking for kitchen window sill ideas, I’ve got more inspo below.